Wimberley Bluegrass Band

 Michael is an award-winning fiddle player who is an L.R.
 Baggs endorsing artist.

 Michael is the youngest sibling, and lead singer for the group.
-He has been playing violin since he was very young, but he didn't start fiddling until he was 8 years old.
-His favorite fiddlers are Bobby Hicks, Andy Leftwich, and Vassar Clemments.
+His favorite fiddlers are Bobby Hicks, Andy Leftwich, and Vassar Clements.
 Michael has proven to be a prolific songwriter, providing over half of the band's original music, including favorites like "East Texas Rain", "Magnolia Creek Home" and co-writing "Saddleback Hill" with Mark, just to name a few.

 Fun Fact: Michael is the youngest to ever graduate from Chapman University, earning his Bachelor's in Strategic and Corporate Communication at the age of 17 years old.